v112263/it-autonomos-spain/_includes/en/04-knowledge-base/03-tax-deductions/03_0_tax_deductions.md

 The tax deduction mechanism in Spain allows autónomos to reduce their tax base by certain expenses related to professional activities, such as office rent, equipment, etc.

-To deduct expenses, you need to upload invoices or bank statements to the Xolo dashboard (or provide them to your gestor).
-In the case of Xolo, after uploading the documents to the dashboard, their gestors review them and then approve or reject these documents.
+To deduct expenses, you must upload full invoices (for some individual expenses, bank statements may be suitable) to the Xolo dashboard (or provide them to your gestor).
+In the case of Xolo, after uploading documents to the dashboard, their gestors review them and then approve or reject these documents.

 Some people believe that it is not worth bothering with tax deductions, claiming that the amount is insignificant.
 From my experience, as a side effect, after I transferred the electricity contract to myself, I also decided to switch to a cheaper tariff (this became easier to do since the contract is in my name).
 As a result, monthly expenses decreased from 190-200 euros to approximately 90-100 euros per month (about half).
 Add tax deductions to this as well.